theooos/ShortCopy/README.md

 # ShortCopy
-Copies the URL of the current page you are on, and automatically shortens it so when you paste it you paste a short url instead.
+Copies the URL of the current page you are on, and automatically shortens it using goo.gl.
+For those kinds of people, like myself, who are sickened when they're sent a 200 character URL.

+## Goo.gl
+Uses goo.gl to convert URLs.
+You will have to provide your own API access token for it to work however.

-## rod.gs
+## Usage
-Will hopefully incorporate http://rod.gs/about/api as it seems very easy to use.
+The key command to activate this is Alt+Shift+P.